evangelos-gkavogiannis-awx/awx-embedded-components/README.md

-# Airwallex KYC Component Implementation
+# Airwallex KYC, Beneficiary and Transfer Embedded Components Implementation

 This is an implementation of the:
 - Airwallex KYC component as documented in the [Airwallex Documentation](https://www.airwallex.com/docs/global-treasury__kyc-and-onboarding__embedded-kyc-component).
 - Airwallex Beneficiary component as documented in the [Airwallex Documentation](https://www.airwallex.com/docs/payouts__embedded-beneficiary-component).
+- Airwallex Transfer component as documented in the [Airwallex Documentation](https://www.airwallex.com/docs/payouts__embedded-transfer-component).

 ---